fastforwardlabs/mdff24report/src/03-usecase.md

 However, there are certain modes of communication today like textbooks, encyclopedias, and [some] news outlets that do strive for objectivity.
 In these contexts, bias in the form of subjectivity is considered inappropriate, yet it remains prevalent because it is our rooted, societal tone.
 Subjectivity bias occurs when language that should be neutral and fair is skewed by feeling, opinion, or taste (whether consciously or unconsciously)^[[Automatically Neutralizing Subjective Bias in Text](https://arxiv.org/pdf/1911.09709.pdf)].
 The presence of this type of bias concealed within a supposedly objective mode of communication has the potential to wear down our collective trust and incite social animosity as opinions are incorrectly perceived as fact.

 Since maintaining a neutral tone of voice is challenging and unnatural for humans, successful automation of this task has the potential to be useful for neutrality-striving authors and editors.
 Of course, this is no easy feat.
-In this blog post, we introduce our approach to automatically neutralizing subjectivity bias in text using HuggingFace transformers.
+Below, we introduce our approach to automatically neutralizing subjectivity bias in text using HuggingFace transformers.

-### Defining the Task
+### Defining the task

 As mentioned earlier, Text Style Transfer (TST) is a natural language generation task which aims to automatically control the style attributes of text while preserving the content.